ibm-cloud-docs/Backup/restore-SQLDB.md

 After backing up SQL Server databases using the SQL Server Plug-in, you can restore a SQL Server database to flat files.
 SQL Server tools can then be used to bring the data into a database.
 To restore a SQL Server database to flat files:
 1. On the navigation bar, click Computers.
-A grid lists available computers.
+A grid lists available servers.
 2. Find the computer with the SQL Server database backup that you want to restore, and expand its view by clicking the row for the computer.
 3. Click the Jobs tab.
-4. Find the job with the database you want to restore, and click Restore in the Select Action menu for the job.
+4. Find the job with the database that you want to restore, and click Restore in the Select Action menu for the job.
 5. In the Choose how to restore dialog box, select Restore to folder.
 6. Click Continue.
 The SQL Server Restore dialog box shows the most recent safeset for the job.
-7. To restore data from an older safeset, or from SSI (safeset image) files, do one of the following:
+7. To restore data from an older safeset, or from SSI (safeset image) files, take one of the following steps.
-To restore data from an older safeset, click the calendar button.
+   - To restore data from an older safeset, click the calendar button.
 In the calendar that appears, click the date of the safeset from which you want to restore.
 To the right of the calendar, click the specific safeset that you want to use.
    - To restore data from SSI (safeset image) files on disk, select Directory on disk from the Source Device list.
 Click the folder button.
 In the Select Folder dialog box, select the directory where the files are located, and click Okay.

    SSI files are full backups exported from the vault or backed up from a computer to disk instead of to a vault.
 It can be quicker to save backup files on physical media and transport them to a location for a restore, than to restore data from a vault in a remote datacenter.
 Note: You cannot restore from backups to disk (SSI files) until the safeset is imported into the vault and the IBM Cloud Backup Agentis synchronized with the vault.
+   {: note}

 8. In the Database Selection box, select the check box for each database that you want to restore.
 9. In the Encryption Password box, enter the data encryption password.
 To view the password hint, click the Hint button.
 10. Under Restore Destination, enter a path for the destination, or click the folder button.
 In the Select Folder dialog box, select the location where you want to restore, and click Okay.
 11. To change the log detail level, bandwidth throttling setting or hard recovery option, click Advanced Restore Options.
-In the dialog box, do one or more of the following:
+In the dialog box, you can do the following:
     - In the Log Level Detail list, select the level of detail for job logging.
     - Select or clear the Use all available bandwidth option.
 12. Click Run Restore.